raffle-ai/clickup-to-linear/README.md

 There are two entry-points to launch the CLI apps using Bun runtime.

 - The "setup" CLI is used to interact with the Linear API and generate JSON files that will be used later when performing the actual migration.
-- The import CLI takes a CSV file as a parameter and creates the issues in Linear
+- The import CLI gets tasks from ClickUp API and generate the issues, sub issues and comments in Linear.

 ```sh
 bun run ./src/cli-setup.ts --help